danielrbates/products-api/README.md

 #### Create Function App

 We will create an empty Function App that we'll later use as the target for our automated CI/CD pipeline.
-This project only needs the basic Consumption tier, but you can choose Flex or Premium if you want to use more advanced identity and private network configurations.
+This project only needs the basic Consumption tier, but you can choose Flex or Premium if you want to use more advanced identity and private network configurations or App Service if you'd like to test Defender for App Service workload protections.

 ![image](https://github.com/user-attachments/assets/7a90ff54-ff3d-4906-91c3-f41935641aee)